 Start a new commit.

-Start a new commit with parent-commit as the parent, or start a commit on the given branch; if the branch does not exist, it will be created.
+Start a new commit with parent-commit as the parent on the given branch; if the branch does not exist, it will be created.

-```sh # Start a new commit in repo "test" that's not on any branch $ pachctl start commit test # Start a commit in repo "test" on branch "master" $ pachctl start commit [email protected] # Start a commit with "master" as the parent in repo "test", on a new branch "patch"; essentially a fork. $ pachctl start commit [email protected] -p master # Start a commit with XXX as the parent in repo "test", not on any branch $ pachctl start commit test -p XXX
+# Start a commit in repo "test" on branch "master" $ pachctl start commit test@master # Start a commit with "master" as the parent in repo "test", on a new branch "patch"; essentially a fork. $ pachctl start commit test@patch -p master # Start a commit with XXX as the parent in repo "test" on the branch "fork" $ pachctl start commit test@fork -p XXX